 Short Guide to Exchange Traded Funds

-ETFs are one of the fastest growing types of investment funds worldwide, and provide a low cost way to provide index tracking.
-They combine the advantages of an open ended capital structure (e.g. Unit Trust / OEIC) with the efficiencies of exchange traded instruments (e.g. equities).
+ETFs have been one of the fastest-growing types of investment fund worldwide, providing a low-cost way to provide index tracking.
+They combine the advantages of an open-ended capital structure (e.g. Unit trust/OEIC) with the efficiencies of exchange-traded instruments (e.g. equities).
 This is useful reading for those who are preparing to sit any of the CII R02, J10 or AF4 exams.

-- Set up as a company which will normally be a SICAV or OEIC.
+- They are set up as a company, which is normally a SICAV or OEIC

-- Regulatory authorisation in country where fund is domiciled
+- The authorisation is in the country where the fund is domiciled

-- Indexation methodologies can by physical or synthetic
+- Indexation methodologies can be physical or synthetic

-Physical replication will be by means of one or a combination of the techniques used in other index tracking funds, i.e. full replication, stratifies sampling or optimisation.
+- Physical replication will be one or a combination of the techniques used in other index-tracking funds, i.e. full replication, stratified sampling or optimisation.

-Synthetic replication will often be carried out using derivatives, particularly a swap – swapping the return on an index for a payment – these can be either funded or unfunded swaps.
-This means that responsibility for tracking the index is passed on to the counterparty, but also adds counterparty risk.
+- Synthetic replication will often be carried out using derivatives, particularly a swap (swapping the return on an index for a payment) – these can either be funded or unfunded (the normal route).
+This means that responsibility for tracking the index is passed onto the counterparty, so does add counterparty risk.

-ETFs are increasingly being used as the core funds in core-satellite portfolios and the market for them is likely to continue to grow.
+ETFs are increasingly being used as core funds in core-satellite portfolios, and the market for them is likely to keep on growing.

 ETF – Exchange Traded Fund (sometimes called ETP or Exchange Traded Product)